 Output

 From the output image shown above, it’s evident that you can split the characters based on group and display them based on your required groups.
-If you are working with specific character sets, you can analyze the specific group and avoid dumping everything in the console like the first approach we have seen in this post.
+If you are working with specific character sets, you can analyze the specific group and avoid dumping everything in the console, like the first approach we saw in this post.

 Another module we should discuss is “string”.
-This modus operandi is helpful when printable characters are defined by a built-in string module.
+This modus operandi is helpful when a built-in string module defines printable characters.

 Here’s the script that demonstrates it clearly: